 - 1. Eligible students may use the College's web registration system to complete a course load reduction through the last day of late registration (see current course schedule for details); thereafter, all students must follow step 2. - 2.
-Students may complete a total withdrawal by submitting written request by email, mail, fax, or in person to the Counseling Services Office.
+Students may complete a total withdrawal by submitting written request by email, mail, fax, in person to the Counseling Services Office, or on the web.